linked-art/linked.art/docs/model/object/production/index.md

 Other objects can play critical roles in the production of artwork, such as copying or being inspired by another artwork, or the use of the same source to create an artwork, either mechanically or manually, such as the negative used for printing a photograph.

-### Inspiration or Copies
+### Inspirations, Studies or Copies

 Some artworks are copies of, or clearly directly inspired by, others.
 This relationship with another work can be captured with the `influenced_by` property of the `Production` activity.
 The copy could be from memory or with the copied object physically present, and it could be a faithful reproduction or merely recognizably similar.
+This includes studies done for the final version of the work.

 __Example:__